RobRendell/OwlcatKingmakerModCraftMagicItems/README.md

 For details, see the mod page here: https://www.nexusmods.com/pathfinderkingmaker/mods/54

 ## To Do
-* Amiri's sword gets duplicated when you upgrade it - also, probably shouldn't mess with it.
 * Positive Channeling (and presumably negative) are in the SRD: https://www.d20pfsrd.com/magic-items/wondrous-items/m-p/phylactery-of-positive-channeling/
 * Double weapons
 * Crafting skill bonus for favoured school, penalty for opposition school.